INVESTING IN NEW CAPABILITIES

 Highlight Story: RyderShare™

-LEAN methodologies that deliver efficiency and productivity are core to Ryder’s supply-chain outsourcing offerings.
-These practices improve quality and productivity by taking cost and waste out of all aspects of supply-chain management and operation, from procurement of raw materials to shipment of finished goods.
-By strategically avoiding the types of waste—both physical and in-process—we meet our customers’ expectations faster and more efficiently.
+Ryder’s supply chain outsourcing offerings incorporate LEAN methodologies to deliver efficiency.
+These practices improve quality and productivity by reducing cost and waste in all aspects of supply chain management and operation, from procurement of raw materials to shipment of finished goods.
+By strategically avoiding types of waste—both physical and in-process—we meet our customers’ expectations faster and more efficiently.
 The five key principles of a LEAN organization are:

 From the C-suite to the loading dock, all employees work together as a team to eliminate waste, reduce cost, and provide greater value for customers.